Longfei-CLF/coursework-1-Longfei-CLF/comp0035_coursework1.md

 ### Target audience

 ### Questions to be answered using the dataset
-# 1. When is the next eruption for the chosen volcano?
+# 1. When is the next eruption?
 # 2. How long the eruption will last?
 # 3. How big is the eruption?